blckbx/mybosbotexample/README.md

 ## **📊 Fee Adjustment / 🚧 Max HTLC Sizes per Channel:**

-Bosbot is setting channel fees based on activity per hours/days or manually if defined in settings.json.
+BosBot is applying channel fees based on activity per hours/days or manually if defined in `settings.json`.
 Fees are adjusted faster upwards than downwards.
-Best practice: For a new channel set fees initially high and let it drop (Bosbot) until forwards happen.
+Best practice: For a new channel set fees initially high and let it drop (automatically with BosBot) until forwards happen.
 Initial fees have to be set by LND favourably (lnd.conf, bitcoin section).
-Edge cases can be set in settings.json, e.g. no rebalancing to remote side for draining-only channels (like LN exchanges).
-Furthermore Bosbot is setting max htlc sizes for each channel to reduce channel failures on forwards.
+Edge cases can be set in `settings.json`, e.g. no rebalancing to remote side for draining-only channels (like LN exchanges).
+Furthermore BosBot is setting max htlc sizes for each channel to reduce channel failures on forwards.
+To obfuscate a channel's balance, max htlc size is calculated to nearest limit of 2^X.

 ````